RodrigoCGGomes/QuietFallsDocumentation/Project Overview/People Envolved/Rodrigo Gomes.md

 ## Coding Background
 It all started in 2010, when back then I had the idea of creating a harvestmoon-like game.
 I already knew what was 3d modeling, and had tried downloading software like Butterfly 3D, but the interface was scary and I never managed to do much in it.

 Some time later, I learned about blender and in my first day using blender I modeled a cup.
-This video is still up on youtube in my first youtube channel.
+This video is still up on Youtube in my first youtube channel.